Reviews You Can Rely On

 Credit: Ian Nicholson

-The hood cinch on the Beta.
+The hood and waist cinch cords on the Beta.

 The Beta's top-tier peripheral vision in action; there aren't that many hoods that would move with us as far as we could look in either direction.